AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!--- MC-38455-->

 *  The `rest/V1/products/special-price` API can now be used to schedule product special prices for multiple stores.
-Previously, Magento threw an error when a merchant scheduled a price update for multiple stores for same `from` and `to` time when a roll back is available at the new schedule’s start time.
+Previously, Magento threw an error when a merchant scheduled a price update for multiple stores for same `from` and `to` time when a roll back is available at the new schedule's start time.

 ### Store